cabforum/servercert/docs/BR.md

 No stipulation.

 ### 1.5.2 Contact Person
 Contact information for the CA/Browser Forum is available here:  https://cabforum.org/leadership/.
-In this section of a CA’s CPS, the CA shall provide a link to a web page or an email address for contacting the person or persons responsible for operation of the CA.
+In this section of a CA's CPS, the CA shall provide a link to a web page or an email address for contacting the person or persons responsible for operation of the CA.

 ### 1.5.3 Person Determining CPS suitability for the policy
 No stipulation.